Skip to main content

 headers: {

-'X-Delphi-Callback-Token': callback.token, // exact header name comes from the original request
+'X-Delphi-Callback-Token': callback.token, // illustrative — real header name comes from the outbound request (TOBi uses `token`)

 'Content-Type': 'application/json',